craftercms/docs/source/by-role/system-admin/performance-and-scaling/delivery-env-performance-tuning.rst

 --------------------------------
 Securing your CrafterCMS Install
 --------------------------------

-CrafterCMS installations are pre-configured with default values.
-To have a secure installation, remember to change the pre-configured default values.
-For more information, see :ref:`change-the-defaults`
+To have a secure installation, remember to follow the security best practices detailed in the article :ref:`system-admin-security`.